infinum/flutter-plugins-locker/README.md

 ### Errors

 There are some common exceptions you can intercept and handle.
-All of the exceptions are PlatformExceptions, and in `exception.code` you'll receive these values:
+We return FlutterLockerException and you can read `exception.reason` for these common cases:

-- 0 - Secret not found, happens when you try to retrieve secret without ever saving it.
+- secretNotFound - Happens when you try to retrieve a secret that was never saved for that key
-- 1 - Authentication canceled, happens when user cancels the prompt.
+- authenticationCanceled - User canceled the authentication prompt
-- 2 - Authentication failed, happens when user fails multiple biometric checks and prompt is closed.
+- authenticationFailed - User failed authentication, e.g. by too many wrong attempts
-- 3 - All other errors.

 There are many more specific errors that can happen on any platform.
-If this happens you can read `exception.message` for more info.
+In that case you'll receive PlatformException with some more info in `exception.message`.

 ### Notes and setup